-The main tasks the ship was in charge of were launching missiles.
+The main task the ship was in charge of was launching missiles.

 The most notable interventions of the USS Claude V. Ricketts occurred as the vessel conducted operations during the Iran hostage crisis and at the time of the bombings in Lebanon.